BOARD OF DIRECTORS

 JIM DELAY

 Jim DeLay is long term resident of Douglas County and enjoys the open space and beauty of our beautiful part of world.
 Previously, Jim operated Flying Horse Catering for over 23 years and currently is a Real Estate Agent with Keller Williams in Castle Rock.
 Jim was named Business Person of the Year in 2006 by the Castle Rock Chamber of Commerce.
 Originally from Washington DC, Jim’s family moved to Colorado in 1972.
 Jim graduated from the University of Colorado in Boulder.
-Married to wife Patti in 1982 in Castle Rock, the DeLay’s have been part of Douglas County for over 35years.
+Married to wife Patti in 1982 in Castle Rock, the DeLay’s have been part of Douglas County for over 35 years.
 They have 3 daughters who all attended Douglas County Schools and the University of Colorado.
 Jim previously served on the Castle Rock Chamber of Commerce board the Douglas County 4-H Foundation Board along the Douglas Elbert Task Force (local food bank).